noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - content
       - metadata
         - definitional data that provides information about/documentation of other data managed within an application
+          - a lens through which you can view the network of relationships between IA components
         - used to describe documents, pages, images, software, and other content objects for the purposes of improved navigation and retrieval
         - each search result can be broken down into smaller atoms, e.g. authors name, which may be leveraged by a search engine, e.g. for  filtering
         - representational metadata